peterjc/thapbi-pict/docs/examples/fungal_mock/index.rst

     https://doi.org/10.1111/1755-0998.12760

-The first library used a single primer set targetting ITS1, while the second library used two additional sets of primers, making three in total (two targeting ITS1, one for ITS2).
+The first library used a single primer set targetting ITS1, while the second library used two sets of primers targetting a different region of ITS1, and ITS2.

 .. toctree::
    :maxdepth: 1